awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-capacity-rebalancing.md

 1. \(Optional\) To use a service such as Lambda to perform a custom action before instance termination, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.
 This tutorial will help you understand how to set up a Lambda function for your lifecycle hook\.
 Otherwise, for an EC2 instance to run an action automatically, you must configure it to run a shutdown script\.
 We recommend that you script your entire shutdown sequence to be completed in under one to two minutes to make sure that there is enough time to complete tasks before instance termination\.

 For more information to help you understand different aspects of working with lifecycle hooks, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.

+**Note**
+Support for Capacity Rebalancing is available in all commercial AWS Regions where Amazon EC2 Auto Scaling is available, excluding the Middle East \(UAE\) Region\.